canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 Using the time machine analogy, **a branch is a separate timeline**.
 Changes in a timeline don’t interfere with changes in other timelines.

-Branching is one the most awesome Git features.
+Branching is one of the most awesome Git features.
 Git branches are lightweight and fast when compared to other VCS.

 When starting a Git repository, Git creates a default branch called `master`.
 Let's create a new branch called "testing".
 For this, we will need the command `branch` follow by the branch name.